Skip to Main Content

 The majority of your pelvic floor is made up of layered muscles that run from your pubic bone to your tailbone, left and right between your two sit bones, and encircle your pelvic openings (vagina, rectum, and urethra).
 To understand how it all fits together, take a look at the diagram of the pelvic floor below (imagine you're looking down into your pelvic floor from above).

-A detailed diagram of pelvic floor anatomy
+A detailed diagram of the pelvic floor.

 Pelvic Floor Anatomy 101